RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       -  No right to terminate if the notice is not valid.
       -  Termination by the promisee after serving an invalid notice could be a repudiation by the promisee.
       - UNREASONABLE DELAY
-        -  An ‘unreasonable’ delay of performance of an inessential term may demonstrate – or be evidence of – repudiation of the contract by the promisor.
+        -  An 'unreasonable' delay of performance of an inessential term may demonstrate – or be evidence of – repudiation of the contract by the promisor.
         -  If the promisor has clearly repudiated the contract, then there is no need to serve a notice to complete.
 - Repudiation
   - Termination for repudiation